 Hope Diamond history

-The Hope Diamond is one of the most famous and valuable diamonds in the world, with a rich and storied history.
+The Hope Diamond is one of the world’s most famous and valuable diamonds, with a rich and storied history.
 The diamond is believed to have originated in India, in the Kollur mine of the Guntur district of Andhra Pradesh, which was then part of the Golconda kingdom.
-This origin theory is based on remarks written by French gem merchant Jean-Baptiste Tavernier in 1666, who was among the first Europeans to visit India and purchase precious gems, including diamonds.
+This origin theory is based on remarks written by French gem merchant Jean-Baptiste Tavernier 1666, who was among the first Europeans to visit India and purchase precious gems, including diamonds.

 The origins of the Hope Diamond can be traced back even further: according to Hindu mythology, it began as a large blue diamond owned by a Hindu god named Sita (a consort of Lord Rama).
 The god had gifted it to King Krishna centuries before Tavernier wrote about obtaining it from India.
 After numerous owners over many generations, the diamond eventually made its way into the possession of Tavernier’s gem trading business.